FAA to revamp oversight after two deadly Boeing crashes

 At the same time, the Justice Department is investigating possible criminal violations involving the airliner's certification.

+Sen. Ted Cruz, R-Texas, who chaired the hearing, said the "close relationship between industry and regulators" threatens to erode the confidence of the flying public.
+He said commercial aviation is as safe as ever, but reports of lax oversight are frustrating.
+"We need to do better, and I believe that we can," he said.

+The Senate Commerce Committee plans another hearing with other witnesses, including Boeing.

-Acting FAA Administrator Daniel Elwell's prepared testimony also hinted at coming changes at the FAA but gave few details.
+In his written remarks, acting FAA Administrator Daniel Elwell also hinted at coming changes at the agency but gave few details.

 "We know that our oversight approach needs to evolve to ensure that the FAA remains the global leader in achieving aviation safety," he said.